Fast and Not-so-Furious: Case Study of the Fast and Faint Type IIb SN 2021bxu: Introduction

 Core-collapse (CC) supernovae (SNe) mark the explosive ends of the lives of massive stars ($M \gtrsim 8\,\mathrm{M_{\odot}}$) via gravitational collapse of their stellar cores.
 Some CC SNe occur from progenitors that have lost their outer envelopes and are classified as stripped-envelope supernovae \citep[SE-SNe;][]{clocchiatti96,matheson01}.
 Optical spectral signatures of H and He are mainly used to distinguish between the different types of SE-SNe \citep[][]{filippenko97}.
 The lack of H and \SiII\,$\lambda6150$ features defines Type Ib/c SE-SNe.
 Furthermore, if there is \HeI\,$\lambda 5876$ absorption present, the SN is a Type Ib and if there is weak or no \HeI\,$\lambda 5876$ absorption, the SN is a Type Ic.
 In addition to these types, SNe that show transient lines of H, making their late-time spectra appear more like SNe~Ib, are classified as Type IIb SNe.

 The exact nature of progenitor scenarios is unclear but different types of SE-SNe may be explained by various mass loss mechanisms in the progenitor star \citep[][]{filippenko94}.
 SNe~Ic likely result from stars that have lost both their H and He envelopes.
 SNe~Ib from stars with less extreme stripping, that have lost H envelope.
 And SNe~IIb result from stars that have lost most of their H envelope, showing weak H lines at early times \citep[e.g.,][]{filippenko97,shivvers17a,prentice17}.
 It is unclear if there is a continuum between each type of SE-SN or whether this points towards multiple mass-loss mechanisms.
-Some common proposed mass loss mechanisms which may be responsible for stripping the stellar envelope(s) include: (a) outbursts in Luminous Blue Variables \citep[LBVs; e.g.,][]{smith06}, (b) radiation-driven winds \citep[e.g.,][]{heger03,pauldrach12}, (c) envelope stripping due to close binary interactions \citep[e.g.,][]{podsiadlowski93,woosley95,wellstein99,wellstein01,podsiadlowski04,Benvenuto13}, (d) mass-loss in rapidly rotating Be stars \citep[e.g.,][]{massa75,kogure82,owocki06}, or a combination of these.
+Some common proposed mass loss mechanisms which may be responsible for stripping the stellar envelope(s) include (a) outbursts in Luminous Blue Variables \citep[LBVs; e.g.,][]{smith06}, (b) radiation-driven winds \citep[e.g.,][]{heger03,pauldrach12}, (c) envelope stripping due to close binary interactions \citep[e.g.,][]{podsiadlowski93,woosley95,wellstein99,wellstein01,podsiadlowski04,Benvenuto13}, (d) mass-loss in rapidly rotating Be stars \citep[e.g.,][]{massa75,kogure82,owocki06}, or a combination of these.

-The low-mass end of SE-SN progenitors (zero-age main-sequence mass $\approx8-12\, \mathrm{M_{\odot}}$) is not well understood \citep[e.g.,][]{janka12}.
-Their end stages of evolution depend strongly on metallicity and mass-loss history.
-Some low-mass stars may experience core collapse induced by electron-capture reactions resulting in the production of low-luminosity electron-capture (EC) SNe \citep{Miyaji80,Nomoto84,Nomoto87,Hillebrandt84,Miyaji87}.
-Given a stellar initial mass function (IMF) that drops steeply towards higher masses, we should expect a significant fraction of CC SNe to have lower-mass progenitors \citep{sukhbold16}.
+The low-mass end of SE-SN progenitors (zero-age main-sequence (ZAMS) mass $\sim8-12\, \mathrm{M_{\odot}}$) is not well understood \citep[e.g.,][]{janka12}.
+However, it is known that stars in this mass range could end their evolution as white dwarfs, explode as low-luminosity electron-capture SNe, or ignite nuclear burning leading to ``standard'' iron core-collapse explosions \citep[e.g.,][]{Miyaji80,Nomoto84,Nomoto87,Hillebrandt84,Miyaji87,heger03}.
+Their end stages of evolution depend strongly on composition, metallicity, mass-loss history, etc. \citep[e.g.,][and references therein]{Poelarends08}.
+In the case of SN explosions from progenitors with $M_{\mathrm{ZAMS}}$ in the range $\sim8-12\, \mathrm{M_{\odot}}$, it is possible to observe (a) relatively faint Type II SNe (IIP or IIL depending on the mass of the H-rich envelope) with presumably low degree of interaction, (b) Type IIb SNe having a stronger interaction with a circumstellar material, or (c) SE-SNe \citep[e.g.,][and references therein]{Pumo09}.
+Given a stellar initial mass function (IMF) that drops steeply towards higher masses, we should expect a significant fraction of CC SNe to have lower-mass progenitors \citep[e.g.,][]{sukhbold16}.
 However, due to their expected lower luminosities and rapid photometric evolution, SNe resulting from low-mass stars are likely more difficult to observe and follow up, leading to an observational bias \citep{nomoto82,janka12}.